It's a Wonderful Life

-It's a Wonderful Life is considered to be one of the greatest films of all time and among the best Christmas films.
-It was nominated for five Academy Awards, including Best Picture, and has been recognized by the American Film Institute as one of the 100 best American films ever made.
-It was No. 11 on the American Film Institute's 1998 greatest movie list, No. 20 on its 2007 greatest movie list, and No. 1 on its list of the most inspirational American films of all time.
+It's a Wonderful Life is now considered to be one of the greatest films of all time and among the best Christmas films.
+It has been recognized by the American Film Institute as one of the 100 best American films ever made.
+It was no. 11 on the American Film Institute's 1998 greatest movie list, no. 20 on its 2007 greatest movie list, no. 8 on its list of greatest love stories, and no. 1 on its list of the most inspirational American films of all time.
+In 1990, It's a Wonderful Life became one of 25 films selected for preservation in the United States National Film Registry by the Library of Congress for being deemed as "culturally, historically, or aesthetically significant".
 Capra revealed that it was his favorite among the films he directed and that he screened it for his family every Christmas season.
 It was one of Stewart's favorite films.
-In 1990, It's a Wonderful Life was designated as "culturally, historically or aesthetically significant" and added to the National Film Registry of the Library of Congress.
+A modern remake of the film, written and directed by Kenya Barris, is in development at Paramount Pictures as of January 2025.

 Plot

 On Christmas Eve 1945, in Bedford Falls, New York, George Bailey contemplates suicide.
-The prayers of his family and friends reach Heaven, where guardian angel second class Clarence Odbody is assigned to save George in order to earn his wings.
+The prayers of his family and friends reach Heaven, where guardian angel second class Clarence Odbody is assigned to save George and earn his wings.

 Clarence is shown flashbacks of George's life.
-He watches 12-year-old George rescue his younger brother Harry from drowning, leaving George deaf in his left ear.
-George later prevents the pharmacist, Mr. Gower, from accidentally poisoning a customer's prescription.
+He watches 12-year-old George rescue his younger brother Harry from drowning in a frozen pond, leaving George with deafness in his left ear.
+George later saves pharmacist Mr. Gower from accidentally poisoning a customer.

 In 1928, George plans a world tour before college.
-He is reintroduced to Mary Hatch, who has been enamored with him since childhood.
-When his father dies suddenly, George postpones his travel to settle the family business, Bailey Brothers Building and Loan.
-Avaricious board member Henry Potter, who controls most of the town, seeks to dissolve it, but the board votes to keep the Building and Loan open if George runs it.
-George acquiesces and works alongside his uncle Billy, giving his tuition to Harry with the understanding that Harry will run the business when he graduates.
+He is reintroduced to Mary Hatch, who has loved him since childhood.
+When his father dies from a stroke, George postpones his travel to settle the family business, Bailey Brothers Building and Loan.

+Avaricious board member Henry F. Potter, who owns most of the town, seeks to dissolve the company, but the board of directors votes to keep it open if George runs it.
+George works alongside his uncle Billy, giving his tuition savings to Harry with the understanding that Harry will take over the company when he graduates.

-Harry returns from college married and with a job offer from his father-in-law, and George resigns himself to running the Building and Loan.
-George and Mary rekindle their relationship and wed.
-They witness a run on the bank and use their honeymoon savings to keep the Building and Loan solvent.
+Harry returns from college married and with a job offer from his father-in-law, and George resigns himself to running the building and loan.
+George and Mary rekindle their relationship and marry, but abandon their honeymoon to use their savings to keep the company solvent during a run on the bank.

 Under George, the company establishes Bailey Park, a housing development surpassing Potter's overpriced slums.
-Potter entices George with a $20,000/year job but, realizing that Potter's true intention is to close the Building and Loan, George rebuffs him.
+Potter entices George with a high-paying job, but George rebuffs him when he realizes that Potter's true intention is to close the building and loan.